kaoh/homebrew-globalplatform/README.md

 ### Push Changes

-Since Homebrew has used a HTTPS URL for the checkout it will be required to use `git` instead:
+Since Homebrew has used a HTTPS URL for the checkout it will be required to use `git` instead to commit any changes:

 ~~~shell
 git remote remove origin